gao0122/InsTaxe/README.md

 # InsTaxe

-Instagram Downloader for images and videos from all kinds of public instagram feeds.
+Instagram Downloader for all kinds of public instagram feeds.